 This classic date and walnut cake makes a delicious snack with a cup of tea at any time of day – I love a slice spread with butter.

 - Walnuts.
 I adore the crunchy texture of walnuts in a cake.
-Do make sure your walnuts are as fresh as possible – nuts can turn rancid very quickly.
+Make sure your walnuts are as fresh as possible – nuts can turn rancid very quickly.

 - Butter.
 You can use real butter or a baking margarine.
 Whatever you use, make sure the butter is nice and soft so it creams with the sugar.